jamie-dang-n/CS_312_Course_Proj_pt2/README.md

 6. Run `terraform plan`
 7. Create infrastructure using `terraform apply`
 8. Wait for ECS task to start
+9. Wait 5 minutes before attempting to get server IP, so that the Minecraft task has time to fully start up and run
-9. Get the Minecraft Server IP, then print it in the GitHub Actions GUI
+10. Get the Minecraft Server IP, then print it in the GitHub Actions GUI

 This workflow only triggers on pushes to the `main` branch.